tylerthomasallen/docs/src/pages/emails/epsilon.md

 ### Options for generating Branch links for email

-There are a few different ways you can create Branch links that are compatible with Deep Linked Email + {{ page.title }}.
+There are a few different ways you can create Branch links that are compatible with Deep Linked Email + Epsilon.
 You will need to replace the web URLs in your templates with these.
 To create Branch links, you can either:

 1. [Configure your Epsilon Harmony Content ](#configure-your-epsilon-harmony-content)
 1. [Making regular Branch links compatible with email](#making-regular-branch-links-compatible-with-email)
 1. [Create email links via API without changing your email templates](#create-email-links-via-api-without-changing-your-email-templates)
 1. [Convert all web links in your email to deep links](#convert-all-web-links-in-your-email-to-deep-links)

 #### Configure your Epsilon Harmony Content

 This code is referred to as the "Branch script" - this script will convert your web URLs to deep links.
 Get your Branch base URL from the email tab in the dashboard or from your Branch account manager.

 The Harmony integration requires you to add email template code in two places with HTML content.